 Our goal is to provide customers with entertainment and great deals while also being fair and transparent.
 As part of that commitment, the QuiBids 101 section will feature a number of articles that detail how the company works and how that affects our customers.
-We're also always posting new articles to the blog so customers can stay informed with all that goes on here at QuiBids.
 We’re committed to building our company the right way – by taking good care of the customers who continue to shop with us.

 A Common Question